MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-ui.md

     ImageGridView.ItemsSource = Images;
     ```

-    This sets the GridView's **ItemsSource** property to the app's **Images** collection and gives the **GridView** something to show.
+    This step sets the **GridView** control's **ItemsSource** property to the app's **Images** collection.
+It also gives the **GridView** control something to show.

 This is a good place to run the app and make sure everything's working.
 It should look something like this.

 ![App UI checkpoint 1](images/xaml-basics/layout-0.png)

 You'll notice that the app isn't showing images yet.
-By default, it shows the ToString value of the data type that's in the collection.
+By default, it shows the **ToString** value of the data type that's in the collection.
 Next, you'll create a data template to define how the data is shown.

 > [!NOTE]
-> You can find out more about layout using a **RelativePanel** in the [Layout panels](https://docs.microsoft.com/windows/uwp/layout/layout-panels#relativepanel) article.
+> You can find out more about layout by using a **RelativePanel** in the [Layout panels](https://docs.microsoft.com/windows/uwp/layout/layout-panels#relativepanel) article.
 Take a look, and then experiment with some different layouts by setting RelativePanel attached properties on the **TextBlock** and **GridView**.

 ## Part 3: Add a DataTemplate to display your data